-Did you know that one of Singapore’s largest jewelry trade fair of 2013 took place over the weekend of October 12th – 15th in Marina Bay Sands Expo and Convention Center?
-Organized by UBM Asia, a total of more than US$1 billion worth of precious gemstones and jewelry went on display.
+Did you know that one of Singapore’s largest jewelry trade fair usually take place in the month of October at the Marina Bay Sands Expo and Convention Center?
+Organized by UBM Asia, a total of more than US$1 billion worth of precious gemstones and jewelry went on display this year.

-In this 4 day event, more than 280 participants from 28 countries around the world took part in the fair, making it one of the largest ever trade show to be held in Singapore.
+In this 4 day event, more than 280 participants from 28 countries around the world took part in the fair, making the Singapore Jewellery And Gem Fair the biggest jewelry event to be held here locally.

 First off, registration for the event was efficient while never compromising on security.
 Unlike the work culture found in the western world, Singaporeans get things done fast with precise accuracy.
 That’s what I love about our country.
 In fact, the same process would probably take 10 times the amount of time if the trade show was held in Europe.